racker/service-registry-docs/Integration-Instructions.md

 All of the Service Registry functionality has been abstracted away in various clients for popular programming languages such as Java, Node.js, and Python.
-In this section, we'll see how to use the Twisted Python client to go through the same flow of creating a session, adding services to it, and heartbeating the session.
+In this section, we'll see how to use the Twisted Python client to go through the same flow of creating a service and heartbeating it.

 ### Installing the Client

-The client is available in the Python Package Index.
+The client is available in the
+[Python Package Index](https://pypi.python.org/pypi).
 To install, you can do:

 ```shell
 pip install txServiceRegistry
 ```

-### Create a Session (Python)
+### Create a Service (Python)

-In order to create a session using the Twisted Python client, we first have to instantiate a client to interact with the Rackspace Service Registry:
+In order to create a service using the Twisted Python client, we first have to instantiate a client to interact with the Rackspace Service Registry:

 #### Instantiate the Client (Python)